 If you intend to undertake an honours year, you should ensure you complete the specific units required as a pre-requisite for honours in your chosen major area of study.

 C. Free elective study (48 points)

 Your elective units may be chosen from any of the units offered at Monash to suit your interests or career aspirations.
-For example, you may choose to take other units available in the School of Information Technology to complete another IT major or minor, or elective units may also be used to sample from across the University or to complete a major or minor(s) from another course so long as you have the prerequisites and there are no restrictions on enrolment in the units.
+For example, you may choose to take other units available in the School of Information Technology to complete another IT major or minor.
+Elective units may also be used from across the University or to complete a major or minor(s) from another course as long as the prerequisites are met and there are no restrictions on enrolment in the units.

 Progression to further studies

-Students successfully completing the Bachelor of Computer and Information Sciences may proceed to a one year honours program leading to 4308 Bachelor of Computer and Information Sciences (Honours).
-To be eligible to apply for entry into the Bachelor of Computer and Information Sciences (Honours), students must obtain a credit grade average (60 percent) or above in all units together with a distinction grade average (70 percent) or above in level 3 FIT-coded units.
+Successful completion of the Bachelor of Computer and Information Sciences may provide a pathway to a one year honours program leading to 4308 Bachelor of Computer and Information Sciences (Honours).
+To be eligible to apply for entry into the Bachelor of Computer and Information Sciences (Honours), you must obtain a credit grade average (60 percent) or above in all units together with a distinction grade average (70 percent) or above in level 3 FIT-coded units.